 Leadership is developed and applied in a variety of ways every day.
 Through the ELP "Knowledge Communities" ("KC's"), students have the unique opportunity to explore and practice leadership by participating a group specifically tailored to their interests!

 KCs provide a theme and a lens from which to view and practice leadership.
-Each KC consists of 13 new student participants who join a leadership team of trained peer mentors, and a faculty/staff advisor, all of whom share an interest in their specific theme.
-Through a variety of activities, ELP participants will examine how leadership is utilized within their KC theme and apply their understanding and skills to impact on their theme.
+Each KC consists of 13 new student participants who join a leadership team of trained peer mentors, and a faculty and staff program advisor, all of whom share an interest in their specific theme.
+Through a variety of activities, ELP participants examine how leadership is utilized within their KC theme and apply their understanding and skills to impact the local community.

 New students may be part of any KC team - involvement is not based on intended academic major, but interest.
 In fact, many past participants connected with KCs that were well outside of their academic major plans, and have commented about how much they were able to learn about themselves while exploring a different passion/interest area.

 The Knowledge Community themes planned for fall 2015 are:

 - for students interested in art, the performing arts (music, dance, theater, film) and humanities (literature, creative writing, history, philosophy)